-A "drop-in" sink is a sink that drops into a precut hole in the countertop.
-Also known as a top-mount, over-mount or self-rimming sink, it has a rim that sits on the countertop and supports the weight of the sink.
-It can be used on any bathroom vanity, kitchen counter or bar that is structurally able to support its weight, which can be considerable if it's made of a heavy material, such as porcelain or cast iron.
-The drop-in used to be the only type of sink you could get, and it's still more common than its more stylish counterparts, the undermount, farmhouse and integrated sink for two reasons: It's usually the least expensive option, and it will work with any type of countertop.
+A drop-in sink is a basin that drops into a precut hole in the countertop.
+Also known as a top-mount, over-mount, or self-rimming sink, this popular design has a rim that sits on top of the counter and supports the weight of the sink.
+It can be used on any bathroom vanity, kitchen counter, or bar that is structurally able to support its weight, which can be considerable if it's made of a heavy material such as porcelain or cast iron.
+Drop-in sinks used to be the only option available, and it's still more common than its more stylish counterparts — the undermount, farmhouse, and integrated sink — for two reasons: It's usually the least expensive option, and it will work with any type of countertop.

-If you're shopping for a sink, you're almost sure to consider a drop-in as an option, so it's a good idea to keep the following advantages in mind:
+If you're shopping for a kitchen sink, you're almost sure to consider a drop-in option — so it's a good idea to keep the following advantages in mind:

-- Availability: The drop-in style is ubiquitous.
-Every plumbing outlet that sells sinks is guaranteed to offer several drop-in models, and you'll always find a choice of colors, sizes and materials.
+- Availability: The drop-in sink is ubiquitous.
+Every retailer is guaranteed to offer several options, and you'll always find a choice of colors, sizes, and materials.

-- Adaptability: Drop-in sinks work with any type of countertop material, including laminates.
-Undermounts and some farmhouse sinks work only with solid materials, such as stone, composite, solid surface material, or solid wood.
+- Adaptability: Drop-in sinks work with any type of countertop material, including laminate.
+Undermounts and some farmhouse sinks only work with solid materials, such as stone, composite, solid surface material, or solid wood.

-- Cost: Drop-ins are the least expensive sinks on the market, costing as much as 50 percent less than an comparable undermount.
+- Cost: Drop-ins are the least expensive sinks on the market, costing as much as 50% less than a comparable undermount.

-- Installation: Drop-ins are the easiest sinks to install, requiring no support other than the countertop on which they rest.
+- Installation: Drop-in sinks are easy to install, requiring no support other than the countertop on which they rest.

 Although there isn't much to dislike about drop-in sinks, there is one definite problem, and that's the rim.
 It forms a border around the sink opening that prevents you from wiping debris from the countertop directly into the sink.
 The rim also collects debris, and if it isn't properly sealed, it allows water to seep between the sink and countertop and into the sink cabinet.
 It can detract from the appearance of the countertop while reducing the available working space.